WSU-janderson/project6-multiset-design-IanBonif/essay.md

+# MultiSet Design
- # Introduction
+## Introduction
 To best build an inventory for this open world game an AVT tree will be implemented.
 The AVT tree will hold a string key and an int that will hold the item amount.
 The string will be the items name that was collected.
-The Format in the class will look like AVT **(string item, int amount)**
+The Format in the class will look like  **AVLTree (string item, int amount)**.
+The inventory will be for the player in this single player open world game.
+With the AVT tree implementation there will be pros and cons, but the AVT tree is the best fit for this project.

+## Design Philosophy
+The AVL tree will be used for a number of reasons.
+The most important is the player inventory is going to be search based.
+So for example if someone were to look through their inventory they will just search for the item by name.
+This search based inventory will add to the game difficulty, because players will have to remember what they pick up.
+The user will be the game player and accessing the AVL tree will be almost direct.
+The client that the code will be made for is the game developer themselves.
+AVL tree have the best search function and will be efficient.
+The AVL tree will also be able to take the item out of inventory to drop or move to the players hot bar or the armor that they are wearing.
+The efficieny of moving the item will also be good.